 |Money Market Account||0.05% APY||$2500|

-West Texas State Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-West Texas State Bank does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
+West Texas State Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+West Texas State Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 West Texas State Bank's CD rates are fair compared to the national average.Back to Overview

 Find a West Texas State Bank Near Me

-West Texas State Bank has eight physical branches in the U.S.Back to Overview
+West Texas State Bank has eight branches across the U.S.Back to Overview